segmentio/kafka-go/README.md

 the Go standard library to make it easy to use and integrate with existing software.

-## Supported Kafka versions
+## Kafka versions

-`kafka-go` is currently supporting Kafka versions from 0.10.1.0 to 2.1.0.
-While latest versions are supported some features available from the Kafka API may not be implemented yet.
+`kafka-go` is currently compatible with Kafka versions from 0.10.1.0 to 2.1.0.
+While latest versions will be working, some features available from the Kafka API may not be implemented yet.

 ## Connection [![GoDoc](https://godoc.org/github.com/segmentio/kafka-go?status.svg)](https://godoc.org/github.com/segmentio/kafka-go#Conn)